 And he means hairy balls.
 Big, bulbous, hairy balls.

 This is something that’s easy to recognize on both a superficial level – especially with today’s Batman growing more humorless by the year – and on more thematic levels.
 After all, almost from the moment of his debut, Batman was all about control – the man who could shake off Scarecrow’s hallucinogens, Poison Ivy’s seduction, and more to impose his own brand of order on a chaotic world.
-Even Adam West’s take would rarely give more than a single condescending chuckle as the villain got hauled off to jail.
+Even Adam West’s take would rarely give more than a single condescending chuckle as the baddie-of-the-week got hauled off to jail.

 How utterly perfect for Batman’s archenemy.